jdw353/google-workspace-apps-script-toolbox/attachment-archiver/README.md

 Remove email from any workflow where users process files from senders external to the organization and do not need the ability to communicate in response.
 Leveraging this script allows for the creation of a centralized email address that can be utilized by multiple teams.

 ## How it works
 The script first looks to a linked Google Sheet for the rules it should process.
-For each rule (processed in order), it queries the active user's Gmail inbox to find unread messages that match the rule criteria.
+For each rule (processed in order), it queries the active user's Gmail inbox to find unread message threads that match the rule criteria.

-Messages that are found to match the query will have their attachments saved to Drive and deposited in a location defined by the rule.
+Threads that are found to match the query will have their first message's attachments saved to Drive and deposited in a location defined by the rule.

-After a message is processed, it is marked as read and archived, which prevents it from being queried again in the future.
+After a thread is processed, it is marked as read and archived, which prevents it from being queried again in the future.
+If a thread becomes unread and added back to the inbox (manually or by replies), it will be processed again.

 ## Rules
 Rules are contained in a Google Sheet and contain six attributes (that must be listed in this order):